lsst-sqre/sqr-001/README.rst

 - `RFC-104 <https://jira.lsstcorp.org/browse/RFC-104>`_

-  This is the RFC proposing GitLFS adoption.
+  This is the RFC proposing Git LFS adoption.